 If walking meets with your stamina easily and you want something more intense, try jogging.
 Jogging should be the next step if you are a pro at walking.
 A medium-intensity cardio exercise like jogging is a long-term solution to keep the extra weight off your body.
 It requires you to move at a brisk pace while allowing you to burn more calories.

 Jogging can be a quite challenging beginner treadmill workout, especially when you are looking forward to doing it for long intervals.

 Most people think that jogging gets them breathing heavily.
 The good news is that it helps burn more calories than walking.
 Obviously, the more energy you exhaust, the more calories you burn, and hence, the results will show up quicker.

 On average, anything between 7.2km/h to 8.5km/h (5 mph) is considered as a jogging pace.
 This is an average pace that most joggers maintain.
 Anything below this would be considered as walking.

 Like the fresh air bumping into your face?
 Well, that’s what you get while running.
 Running is a high-intensity exercise that requires you to move at a higher pace than jogging.
 It is considered as the perfect cardio exercise because it’s fun and effective at the same time.
 An hour of running is believed to burn 900 calories!

 Running is quite challenging for anyone testing their limits.
 Not everyone can run at a high pace or keep up for considerable time without developing stamina.
 Moving at a pace of anything above 7.5km/h is considered as running.
 It is a vigorous exercise that burns a lot of calories.

-However, we don’t recommend running at a high pace if you are a beginner.
+We don’t recommend running at a too high pace if you are a beginner.
 It can cause fatigue, injury, or joint pains if you are not ready to pick up the pace.
 As a beginner, you would like things to be nice and slow.
 Therefore, if you are into running, try starting from a slower pace and increasing it gradually.

 Why Pay Attention to Your Treadmill Running Speeds?